Usages

 For C#:

-• Proficiency in C# 12 and .NET 8 is required.
+- Proficiency in C# 14 and .NET 10 is required.

-• Understanding of sealed class and record types is also recommended.
+sealed classandrecordtypes is also recommended.

 For TSQL:

-• A strong foundation in TSQL is essential.
+- A strong foundation in TSQL is essential.

 C#: Repository